Sacramento metropolitan area: Professional sports

-The only major professional sports team based in the Greater Sacramento area are the Sacramento Kings, who play at the Golden 1 Center in Downtown Sacramento.
+The only major professional sports team based in the Greater Sacramento area are the Sacramento Kings, who play at Golden 1 Center in Downtown Sacramento.
+The Athletics, who are relocating from Oakland to Las Vegas, will temporarily play at Sutter Health Park from 2025 to 2027 (with an option for 2028) until their new stadium in Las Vegas is completed.

 Prior to 2009, the Sacramento Monarchs of the Women's National Basketball Association (WNBA) were also based at the Sleep Train Arena (then known as ARCO Arena), and were one of the most successful WNBA teams until the team folded.

-Greater Sacramento is the only metropolitan area in the West Coast and in California to have ever hosted a Winter Olympic Games when Squaw Valley hosted the 1960 Winter Olympics, becoming the smallest city to ever host an Olympic Games, a title it still holds.
+Greater Sacramento is the only metropolitan area in California to have ever hosted a Winter Olympic Games when Squaw Valley hosted the 1960 Winter Olympics, becoming the smallest city to ever host an Olympic Games, a title it still holds.
 Squaw Valley was the second Olympic games hosted in California and the only one not held in Los Angeles, where the 1932 and 1984 Summer Olympics were hosted and was the only Winter Olympics held west of the Mississippi River until the 2002 Winter Olympics in Salt Lake City.

 Minor league teams

 Greater Sacramento is also home to minor or secondary league sports teams.
-Sacramento Republic FC is a soccer team that plays in the USL Championship at Papa Murphy's Park, which is located on the grounds of Cal Expo.
+Sacramento Republic FC is a soccer team that plays in the USL Championship at Heart Health Park, which is located on the grounds of Cal Expo.
 A new stadium in downtown Sacramento is planned to be completed ahead of the club's move to Major League Soccer (MLS).

 The Sacramento River Cats are a triple-A baseball team affiliated with the San Francisco Giants.
 The team plays in West Sacramento at Sutter Health Park, which is located just across the Sacramento River from downtown Sacramento.